 I focus mainly on resources associated with or relevant to universities and colleges.
 This site is meant as a resource for students, faculty and academic administrators interested in online learning.
 I also hope that policy-makers will drop in from time to time, as I deal with a number of issues that affect government and other funding agencies.

 The priority for all posts on this site is quality.
 All selected publications have been personally read either by me or by colleagues I trust.
 They are chosen for their relevance, and in particular to their value for teaching well with technology.
 I do NOT accept unsolicited guest posts.

-This site has over 2,500 posts and a lot of links to academic articles and educational blogs.
-To help you quickly find what you are looking for, three different strategies are suggested below.
+This site has over 2,700 posts and a lot of links to academic articles and educational blogs.
+To help you quickly find what you are looking for, four different strategies are suggested below.

 The search box is at the very top right of the navigation bar on each page.
 The easiest and usually the quickest way to find any topic or author is to use the web site’s search function.
 To limit the number of ‘hits’ you get (the full article will appear), be as precise as possible in use of key words (e.g. ‘virtual reality at Drexel University’).
 You may need to try different variations on each topic name, e.g. ‘open educational resources’ or ‘OER’.

 Alternatively, some of the most popular topics on this site are organised under the topic headings listed later on this page.
 In these pages you will find just the title of the post and bibliographical details of the article, with links to the full post or article.
 This is a quick way to see what is collected under a topic heading.